On the images of Galois representations attached to low weight Siegel modular forms: Galois representations associated to Siegel modular forms

 \subsection{The case of non-cohomological weight}

 The situation for low weight automorphic representations is much less comprehensive.
 Since the automorphic representations are non-cohomological, the associated Galois representations cannot be constructed directly from the \'etale cohomology of symplectic or unitary Shimura varieties.
 Instead, they are constructed as limits of cohomological Galois representations.
-The process of taking a limit of Galois representations loses information, especially information about local-global compatibility and in particular, geometricity at $\l$.
+The process of taking a limit of Galois representations loses information, in particular about local-global compatibility and geometricity at $\l$.

 \begin{theorem} Let $\pi$ be a cuspidal automorphic representation of $\Gf(\AQ)$ of weight $(k,2)$.
 Suppose that $\pi$ is not CAP or endoscopic.
-Let $S$ denote the set of primes at which $\pi$ is not spherical.
-Then for each prime $\l$, there exists a continuous, semisimple, symplectic Galois representation
+Let $S$ denote the set of primes at which $\pi$ is ramified.
+Let $E$ denote the coefficient field of $\pi$.
+Then for every place $\lambda$ of $E$, of residue characteristic $\l$, there exists a continuous, semisimple, symplectic Galois representation

-that satisfies the following properties: \begin{enumerate} \item The representation is unramified at all primes $p\notin S\cup\{\l\}$. \item If $p\notin S\cup\{\l\}$, $a_p$ is the eigenvalue of the Hecke operator $T_p$, and $\epsilon$ is the Galois character associated to the central character of $\pi$, then
+that satisfies the following properties: \begin{enumerate} \item The representation is unramified at all primes $p\notin S\cup\{\l\}$. \item If $p\notin S\cup\{\l\}$, $a_p$ is the (suitably normalised) eigenvalue of the Hecke operator $T_p$ and $\chi$ is the Galois character associated to the central character of $\pi$, then